Zgoly/robloof/README.md

 3. Open zip and move folder `robloof-main` to any place, for example, to your desktop.
 4. Move downloaded `robloof.exe` file in folder mentioned above.

-If you did everything correctly, then you will get the following file structure:
+If you did everything correctly, then you will get following file structure:

 - sounds
 - robloof.exe